BolajiAyodeji/chat-with-siri/README.md

 * [x] A user can change the voice of the audio response (40+ options).
 * [x] Chat history is saved to local storage.
 * [x] One-click deployment configuration to Vercel and Netlify.

+## Todo

+Some things to experiment with and add in a v2 in the future when I have the time:

+* [ ] Stream the text response from OpenAI (a demo of this already exists [here]()).
+* [ ] Stream the audio response from ElevenLabs.
+* [ ] Pass the stream chunks from OpenAI directly to ElevenLabs.
+* [ ] Connect the audio stream to the UI.
+* [ ] Increase the response tokens and characters.
+* [ ] Option to choose language translation of the audio response.

 ## Important Files and Folders